 Have you ever seen an electric wire?
 Copper is surrounded by a plastic sheath.
 In a similar way, our tendons are surrounded by a sheath, and run inside it.
 This allows a smooth movement.
 When you hold something tight, this sheath squezes around the tendon to produce a solid grip, like when you need to carry a weight.

 When playing, if you squeze this sheath around the tendons by holding the bow tight and gripping with the left hand especially to play chords, and at the same time make a lot of fast movements, the tendons running inside their tightened sheath will cause a lot of friction and if you do this for long enough it will cause inflammation, pain and more serious problems.

 It seems just logical to me.

-If you want to learn more about how to eliminate and prevent musicians injuries and improve your playing, read more about the Havas New Approach with videos, read the violin and viola books I recommend, watch the teaching DVD and get in touch.
-I also give online lessons with skype.
+If you want to learn more about how to eliminate and prevent musicians injuries and improve your playing, read more about the Havas New Approach, a pioneer way of addressing and solving these issues, with videos, read the violin and viola books I recommend, watch the teaching DVD and see my coaching programme.